S1.E5.Shoe_Horn

 “Well.
 Don’t be embarrassed about it,” Wes said as Jace began to take his turn as Mario’s brother Luigi.
 “It’ll probably help you in the end, if you give it a chance.”

-“You just trusted me with a personal secret, so that must mean something,” Wes said with a yawn.
+“You just shared a personal secret, so that must mean something,” Wes said with a yawn.
 “You starting to trust me, bud?
-You spend more than a few hours with me, and ya realize that maybe I’m more than just some annoying nostalgic uncle?”
+You spend more than a few hours with me, and ya realize that maybe I’m more than just some annoying nostalgic ‘old’ dude?”

-“I never knew that much about you before.
+“I didn’t know that much about you before.
 I mean, you always talked about old stuff and gave me dumb trivia, but you never told me that much about your life.”

-“Because I never thought my personal stories would interest you.
+“Because I didn’t think my personal stories would interest you.
 So, I kept those at a minimum.
-But maybe seeing me as a kid and realizing I had kid friends made you, ya know, see the ways we’re similar.
-Anyway, it’s great that I got through to you some, maybe taught you some life lessons.
+But maybe seeing me as a kid and realizing I had kid friends made you, I dunno, see the ways we’re similar?
+Anyway, it’s great that I finally got through to you some, maybe taught you a few life lessons.
 And now look at us, a pair of fun-seeking time travelers!”
-Wes smacked Jace’s back, which almost made Luigi fall off a cliff.
+Wes patted Jace’s back, which almost made Luigi fall off a cliff.

-“You mean like… Doctor Brown and Marty?
+“You mean like Doc Brown and Marty?
 You think we’re like them?”

 “Sure, kind of.
-Or maybe I’m like a Scrooge McDuck and you’re one of his nephews—or, like, a combination of all three of them.
-Whatever fits the bill of the ‘old cool guy teaches a kid he’s related to about the world’ genre of storytelling.
+Or more like Scrooge McDuck and one of his nephews—or a combination of all three of them.
+Whatever fits the bill for the ‘old cool guy teaches a kid about the world’ genre of storytelling.
 No, wait—you know what we are?
 We’re a regular old Rick and Morty.
-Only I’m not a total jerk.”
+Only I’m not a totally self-centered jerk.”

 “Y-yeah…” Jace said with a tired laugh.
 “So, you do watch some modern shows.”

-Wes looked at him with a flat expression and waited for Jace to pause the game and stare back.
+Wes looked at him with a flat expression, and waited for Jace to pause the game and stare back.
 “Jace.
 That’s an adult show.
 It’s MA for a reason.
-Does your mom know you stay up late and watch that?
+Does your mom know you stay up late and watch stuff like that?
 You’re so busted.
 I’m going to tell her.”

 “You’re not really going to, right?
-C-come on, everyone in class was watching it…”
+Come on, everyone in class was watching it.”

 “Relax, pal!
 I’m kidding.
 I’m not going to snitch on you.
 It was entrapment on my part, anyway.
 Ah…” Wes yawned again.
 “Man, it’s getting late.
 Let’s wrap this up.”